 In 2018, Arthurian legend continues to have a firm grip on our collective imagination.
 The story of King Arthur, his knights, Queen Guinevere, and Morgan le Fay has been told and retold in film countless times, from animated movies to epic dramas to whatever Michael Bay's Transformers: The Last Knight is.

-In anticipation of that motley assortment of films, let's rank nine other movie adaptations of the classic story of love, betrayal, and round tables.
+In celebration of that motley assortment of films, let's rank nine movie adaptations of the classic story of love, betrayal, and round tables.
 This list is ordered from worst to best based solely off my own opinions, so it's very likely you will disagree.
 If you think I'm wrong, let me know in the comments!

 The following list is also not comprehensive; there are so many movies based on Arthur/Camelot out there, it would be a fool's crusade to try and mention them all.
 Made-for-TV movies in particular are not included on this list.
 Not even the Whoopi classic A Knight in Camelot.

 This joyless 2004 film was billed as the real-life story behind the legend, and, according to the opening credits, was inspired by 'recently discovered archaeological evidence.'
 It featured Clive Owen as Roman officer Arthur and Keira Knightley as a Woad version of Guinevere, a pagan warrior who paints herself blue for battle (the increased agency Guinevere had in this adaptation was somewhat undercut by the studio's decision to obviously photoshop Knightley's bust in promotional images).

 Personally, I thought this was a joyless, bland take on the legend, but to each their own—maybe the scene where Arthur romantically snaps Guinevere's disjointed fingers into their sockets will appeal to you!